adammehdaoui/lootopia/README.md

 ![IntelliJ install config](other/install-config.png)

-Then you can run the backend using the following confinguration in IntelliJ IDEA:
+Then you can run the backend using the following configuration in IntelliJ IDEA:

 ![IntelliJ run config](other/run-config.png)